fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 With that in mind, let's use `Ngrok`, as a quick demo only!

-Vist the [Ngrok website](https://ngrok.com), visit the downloads page and follow the instructions to install it on your operating system.
+Visit the [Ngrok website](https://ngrok.com), visit the downloads page and follow the instructions to install it on your operating system.
 Here's how we'd install it for Linux `snap` package manager users.

 ```sh
 snap install ngrok